 Recycling Tote Bag - See details here

 Neighborhood Spring Clean-Up

-Residents in the Triangle and Doyle St. neighborhoods can set out bulky items, electronics and appliances for collection on your day of collection.
+Residents in the Triangle (between Adeline, San Pablo, 40th and 48th Streets) and Doyle St. (between 55th, 67th, Hollis and Vallejo Streets) neighborhoods can set out bulky items, electronics and appliances for collection on your regular day of collection.
 Set items out the day before.
 This postcard will be mailed with details.

-Single family properties are entitled to one additional pick up of items that don't belong or don't fit in your regular trash collection.
+Single family properties are entitled to one additional pick up of items per year that don't belong or don't fit in your regular trash collection.

-Multi-family properties under 500 units are entitled to two pick-ups per year, total; 500 units or more, are entitled to 4 pick-ups annually.
+Multi-family properties not located in the above neighborhoods, under 500 units, are entitled to two pick-ups per year, total.
+Properties with 500 units or more are entitled to 4 pick-ups annually.
 Most single family properties use curbside set-out; multi-family properties may order a large "roll-off" bin.